kristapsdz/openradtool/README.md

 (optionally)
 [kcgi(3)](https://kristaps.bsd.lv/kcgi) for JSON or validation output.

+**You will need the newest library version to use *kwebapp*.**  All of these tools are built in tandem.

 Why is *kwebapp* handy?
 It removes a lot of "boilerplate" code querying the database and allocating objects.
 Some more features: